Back to Blog

 • You want to dominate search results by occupying multiple ad placements simultaneously

-• You are serious about long-term brand building, not just short-term sales
+• You are serious about long-term author brand building, not just short-term book sales

 Budget Allocation: The Split That Works

-• 20% Sponsored Brands for brand awareness and top-of-funnel growth
+• 20% Sponsored Brands for author brand awareness and top-of-funnel readership growth

 • 10% testing budget for new campaigns, formats, and targeting experiments

-As your brand matures and you have strong organic rankings, you can shift more budget toward Sponsored Brands.
-Established brands with loyal customer bases often run closer to a 50/50 split.
+As your author brand matures and you have strong organic rankings for your books, you can shift more budget toward Sponsored Brands.
+Established authors with loyal reader bases often run closer to a 50/50 split.

 The Cannibalization Question

-Sellers constantly worry about their Sponsored Brands and Sponsored Products competing against each other.
+Authors constantly worry about their Sponsored Brands and Sponsored Products competing against each other.
 Here is the reality: some cannibalization is inevitable, and that is okay.
-The goal is not to eliminate overlap — it is to ensure that your total advertising investment drives more revenue and profit than either format alone.
+The goal is not to eliminate overlap — it is to ensure that your total advertising investment drives more revenue (and more readers) than either format alone.

 Track your TACoS (Total Advertising Cost of Sale) across all campaigns, not just individual campaign ACoS.
 If your total ad spend as a percentage of total revenue is trending down while revenue grows, your strategy is working — even if individual campaign metrics fluctuate.